 Why is a dollar worth a dollar?
 Who makes money?
 How did we buy things before we had money?
 Come explore the history of money, how it shapes our world, and its central role in our lives.

 Read their stories.
 Discover their lives.
 See their city.
-Come back soon to read Somewhere in Cleveland, The Fed Scholars Story Project.
+Read Somewhere in Cleveland: The Cleveland Fed Scholars Story Project.

 Borrow one of our exhibits to display in your school or institution for free.